bjk1456/UdaConnect/README.md

 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
-4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API
+4. `kubectl apply -f deployment/udaconnect-api-persons.yaml` - Set up the service and deployment for the Persons entity API
+6. `kubectl apply -f deployment/udaconnect-api-locations.yaml` - Set up the service and deployment for the Locations entity API
-5. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
+7. `kubectl apply -f deployment/udaconnect-api-connections.yaml` - Set up the service and deployment for the Connections entity API
+8. `kubectl apply -f deployment/kafka/kafka.yaml` - Set up the kafka server
+9. `kubectl apply -f deployment/kafka/locations_gRPC_api.yaml` - Set up the gRPC server, writer, and reader
-6. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)
+10. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.